gandhi56/gandhi56.github.io/md/cmput325/lec2.md

 * `random`
 * Use `quote` when everything is constant
 * Use `list` when some contents are the result of evaluating functions
-* Use `cons` for the result in recursion when you have computed a first element and the rest of a list
+* Use `cons`
-* Use `cons` for dotted pairs
+  * for the result in recursion when you have computed a first element and the rest of a list
-* Use `cons` when your professor tells you to in a test
+  * for dotted pairs
 * `(car (cdr (car (cdr (cdr (cdr L)))))) = (cadr (cadddr L))`
   * max 4 levels deep
 * Simple printing `(print arg)`